engsulta/MyWeatherApp/README.md

 - Unit testing coverage 90% + sample UI test
 - browse app offline with the cached
 - dark mode implemented
+- Shimmering
 - handling error while fetching: I just added a label with loading failed on the right top of the screen in case of failed to fetch live response

 ### native components:

 - Network layer: I have built it to be testable and cancellable so when user press cached then live multiple times the previous request will be canceled.
+- Shimmering: I added native simple ShimmerView to make a shimmering effect in case first of first time loading otherwise and in switching I will not show shimmering again i will keep the cached version.

 ### resources